+- 1 that thought and what happened before.
+And, thinking

+- about my grandma and my siblings, leaving them behind, I

+- 3 ended up using more hard drugs.
+And, that also escalated

+- 4 me to go on the street and try and get more money to get

+- 5 high.

-6 MS. VIOLET FORD: So, who introduced you to 7 the harder drugs?
+- 6 MS. VIOLET FORD: So, who introduced you to

+- 7 the harder drugs?

-MS. MEALIA SHEUTIAPIK: It was one of my friends that just recently moved to Ottawa when I was there already a year later.
-It was so hard that it took over me.
+- 8 MS. MEALIA SHEUTIAPIK: It was one of my

+- 9 friends that just recently moved to Ottawa when I was

+- 10 there already a year later.
+It was so hard that it took

+- 11 over me.

-12 MS. VIOLET FORD: Can you expand on that 13 part a little bit?
+- 12 MS. VIOLET FORD: Can you expand on that

+- part a little bit?

-14 MS. MEALIA SHEUTIAPIK: Like...
+- 14 MS. MEALIA SHEUTIAPIK: Like...

-15 MS. VIOLET FORD: On how it took over your
+- MS. VIOLET FORD: On how it took over your

-life?
+- life?

-17 MS. MEALIA SHEUTIAPIK: I was very weak and 18 fragile that time.
-I just wanted more just to kill the 19 pain and the thoughts that I had.
+- 17 MS. MEALIA SHEUTIAPIK: I was very weak and

+- 18 fragile that time.
+I just wanted more just to kill the

+- pain and the thoughts that I had.

-MS. VIOLET FORD: So, you just said that you needed money for drugs, and that's when you started getting into the sex trade; right?
+- 20 MS. VIOLET FORD: So, you just said that

+- 21 you needed money for drugs, and that's when you started

+- getting into the sex trade; right?

-MS. MEALIA SHEUTIAPIK: Before I went to the sex trade, I was depending on my friends.
-But, I got tired depending on my friends, so I asked how I can make
+- MS. MEALIA SHEUTIAPIK: Before I went to

+- the sex trade, I was depending on my friends.
+But, I got

+- 25 tired depending on my friends, so I asked how I can make

-1 fast money, so that was the fastest way to make money is 2 to put myself on the street.
-MS. VIOLET FORD: And, how did that come 3 about?
-Was there an individual or individuals that you 4 5 sought out that you knew were in that trade or ---6 MS. MEALIA SHEUTIAPIK: There was one of 7 them already in that trade, yes, so she taught me how, and 8 then I didn't stop from there.
-And then money was so 9 easy, I wanted more.
-And, it never stopped from there for 10 a while.
-It was not easy either, but I took a chance 11 putting myself on the corner, and I never really thought 12 that I was taking a risk.
-13 MS. VIOLET FORD: Would you like to talk 14 about your experiences when you were in the sex trade?
-15 What were some of the key concerns, or fears, or 16 challenges you had in that trade?
-17 MS. MEALIA SHEUTIAPIK: The worst part was 18 going out after midnight without knowing who I'm going to 19 bump into or who is going to pick me up and who I'm going 20 to bump into on the street or somebody is going to notice 21 So, I kept myself in the hiding for a while, worried 22 that I'm going to be seen on the street and kind of shy 23 about it.
+1 fast money, so t hat was s the fastest way to make money is 2 to put mysel f on the st reet

+MS. VIOLET FORD: And, how did that come about?
+Was there an individual or individuals that you sought out that you knew were in that trade or ---

+MS. MEALIA SHEUTIAPIK: There was one of them already in that trade, yes, so she taught me how, and then I didn't stop from there.
+And then money was so easy, I wanted more.
+And, it never stopped from there for a while.
+It was not easy either, but I took a chance putting myself on the corner, and I never really thought that I was taking a risk.

+MS. VIOLET FORD: Would you like to talk about your experiences when you were in the sex trade?
+What were some of the key concerns, or fears, or challenges you had in that trade?

+MS. MEALIA SHEUTIAPIK: The worst part was going out after midnight without knowing who I'm going to bump into or who is going to pick me up and who I'm going to bump into on the street or somebody is going to notice me.
+So, I kept myself in the hiding for a while, worried that I'm going to be seen on the street and kind of shy about it.
 So, I was in the hiding for a long time and just getting high all the time.